|Kviknes Hotel in Balestrand looks positively frightening in this altered view. Photo: Kviknes Hotel. Effects: EuroTravelogue™.|

 |The charming Utne Hotel in Utne, Norway, has secrets of her own.|

-After a morning ferry ride from the Hotel Ullensvang, we stopped at the Hotel Utne in Utne for lunch before continuing our fjord tour to Balestrand.
+After a morning ferry ride from the Hotel Ullensvang, we stopped at the Hotel Utne in Utne for lunch.
 Before we dined, our gracious host and hotel manager, Bente escorted us on a tour through Norway's oldest hotel in continuous operation—since 1722.
 As we walked through the oldest parts of the hotel, I inquired whether or not they experienced any hauntings.
 Much to my delight, her response was a resounding "yes, we actually have two!"
 Bente then told us about "Mother Utne," aka Torbjørg Johannes Dotter Utne who ran the hotel for 70 years in the mid-19th century.
 Evidently, she still does.
 Returning objects to their rightful place or "her own proper place" is just one of the ways Mother Utne makes her presence known, however Bente also explained that she knows when Mother Utne is around because of the sense of warmth that pervades the room.

 |Utne Hotel dining room.|